some-natalie/some-natalie/_posts/2024-06-29-git-what-changed.md

 image: /assets/graphics/memes/ceiling-cat-is-watching-you.jpg
 ---

 > From [BSides Boulder 2024](https://bsidesboulder.org/), tracking what changed is the one thing that git is designed to do and it does that task ✨ phenomenally well. ✨  Here's a few hard-earned **tips to make common awkward questions easier to answer**.
-This is an expanded set of slides and resources since shown live on 14 June 2024.
+This is an expanded set of slides and resources since shown live on 14 June 2024 ([YouTube](https://www.youtube.com/watch?v=A2tQhigHUNE) recording).
 >
 >🪻 [Overview and contents here, if you missed it!](../git-code-audits) 🪻 {: .prompt-info}